How To Remove Black Mould And Who Do I Call? 911 Restoration

 Step 4: Clean Small Areas Safely

-• Use white vinegar or approved mould cleaner
+• Use white vinegar or an approved mould cleaner

 • Scrub gently